HULKs/rust-getting-started/slides/slides.typ

       = Setup Steps
       This guide is for Arch Linux / Manjaro.
 If you are using another distribution, ask us or try to adapt yourself.

-      - Install rustup: `yay -S rustup`
+      - Install rustup: https://rustup.rs or `yay -S rustup`
-      - Download Rust stable toolchain: `rustup install stable`
+      - Download stable toolchain: `rustup install stable`
-      - You should be able to execute `cargo --version` which should not result in an error
+      - Ensure `cargo --version` is successful

-      If you are using Visual Studio Code (we recommend that for Newbies), please follow these steps:
+      If you are using Visual Studio Code, follow these steps:

-      - In the left pane, select "Extensions"
+      - In the left pane, select _Extensions_
       - Search for `rust-analyzer` and install that extension ],
   )